Valentine’s Day Chocolate Covered Strawberries

 I love making chocolate covered strawberries for Valentine’s day or any day really because it literally requires just three (or two) ingredients:

-Oh, and no cooking is required.
+Oh, and no cooking is required when making these Valentine’s day chocolate covered strawberries.
 Just a microwave.

 That’s right.
 Easy peasy.
 Just a few things to keep in mind, and have some fun along the way!

-First, let’s melt some ooey gooey chocolate chips!
+Next, let’s melt some ooey gooey chocolate/ baking chocolate / chocolate chunk/ chocolate chips.

 Ahhh Melted Chocolate… I love you and I want to DRINK you right now.